 At that time, I was used to break-fix repair, waiting for customers to call me when something broke.
 This type of service can be sporadic and can leave you with no revenue for days or even weeks.
 The problem with break-fix repair is that sometimes the end user is not really aware that there is an issue.
 Other times, they are reluctant to call for a small problem since they will receive a bill for your services.
 Who wants to pay a $60.00 service charge for resetting their browser settings or updating Java?
 Instead, customers will allow these minor problem to pile up and manifest into a big problem.
 At this point, they are left with an unusable machine and have to stop work and wait, until you have the time to remote in or make an on-site call.

 Being introduced to Managed IT Services changed my perspective in regard to IT support.
-With the invent of the MSP (Managed Services Provider) platforms and RMM (Remote Monitoring and Management) tools, it made it possible to monitor every aspect of a PC, Workstation, Server, Laptop and eventually mobile devices, including smart phones.
+With the invent of the MSP (Managed Services Provider) platforms and RMM (Remote Monitoring and Management) tools, it made it possible to monitor every aspect of a PC, Workstation, Server, Laptop and eventually mobile devices, including smartphones.
 No longer would I be in the dark.
-I could now set thresholds on numbers such as (just to name a few):
+I could now set thresholds for numbers such as (just to name a few):

 - % Memory in use